Gilead-BioStats/gsm/.github/pull_request_template.md

     - Confirm that output specifications are met using standard test data.
     - Confirm that tests confirm that missing data is handled appropriately.
 - [ ] Qualification tests
-    - Confirm that specifications and test cases have been created for new or updated assessments.
+    - [ ] Specifications have been created and entered into valtools framework
+    - [ ] Test Cases have been created and entered into valtools framework
-    - Confirm that test code has been created for new or updated assessments.
+    - [ ] Test Code has been created
-    - Confirm that qualification tests are all passing.
+    - [ ] Qualification Report has been rerun and all test are passing